CongLeSolutionX/AlgoVerse/Sorting-Algorithms/Merge-Sort-Algorithm-Framework/Merge-Sort-Algorithm-Framework-Mermaid-Diagrams.md

 copyright: Copyright (c) 2025 Cong Le.
 All Rights Reserved.
 ---

+# Merge Sort Algorithm Framework - Mermaid Diagrams

+> This content is dual-licensed under your choice of the following licenses:
+> 1.  **MIT License:** For the code implementations in Swift and Mermaid provided in this document.
+> 2.  **Creative Commons Attribution 4.0 International License (CC BY 4.0):** For all other content, including the text, explanations, and the Mermaid diagrams and illustrations.

+---

 Below are diagrams in Mermaid syntax that explain the complexities of the Merge Sort algorithm.
 These diagrams will help you visualize how the algorithm works and understand its time and space complexities.

----

 ## 1. Merge Sort Recursion Tree Diagram